FRosner/http-api-tester/README.md

   - URL (defaults to `localhost:80`)
   - Request data
   - Request header (one header per line)
-  - Before script
+  - Before script (bash or executable)
+  - Run script (executable)
-  - After script
+  - After script (bash or executable)
   - Expectations
     - HTTP status
     - Response data (JSON or executable)
-- Before all script
+- Before all script (bash or executable)
-- After all script
+- After all script (bash or executable)
-- Before each script
+- Before each script (bash or executable)
-- After each script
+- After each script (bash or executable)

 The example suite has the following directory structure: